 Interest Rate Anticipation Strategies

-A rate anticipation strategy is one that involves selecting bonds that will increase the most in value from an expected drop in interest rates.
-If a group of bonds are sold so that others can be purchased based on the expected change in interest rates, then it is referred to as a rate anticipation swap.
+A rate anticipation strategy involves selecting bonds that will increase the most in value from an expected drop in interest rates.
+A rate anticipation swap involves selling a group of bonds so that others can be purchased based on the expected change in interest rates.
 A total return analysis or horizon analysis is conducted to evaluate several strategies using bond portfolios with different durations to see how they would fare under different interest rate changes, based on expected market changes during the investment horizon.

 If interest rates are expected to drop, then bonds with longer durations would be purchased, since they would profit most from an interest rate decrease.
 If rates were expected to increase, then bonds with shorter durations would be purchased, to minimize interest-rate risk.
 One means of shortening duration is buying cushion bonds, which are callable bonds with a coupon rate that is significantly higher than the current market rate.
 Cushion bonds generally have a shorter duration because of their call feature and are cheaper to buy, since they generally have a lower market price than a similar bond without the call feature.
 Rate anticipation strategies generally require a forecast in the yield curve as well since the change in interest rates may not be parallel.